 Good food means good health

 Having access to healthy food throughout your life makes all the difference.
-With enough healthy food, pregnant women have fewer birth complications, school-age children have better focus in school, working-age adults are absent from work less often, and seniors lessen their risk for negative health conditions.
+With enough healthy food, school-age children are better prepared to focus on schoolwork; adults are absent from work less often; pregnant women have fewer birth complications; and seniors reduce their risk for adverse health conditions.
 By contrast, people who experience food insecurity have a higher risk of diabetes, high blood pressure, and asthma.
-By integrating food directly into healthcare settings, and working with our partners, we’re able to promote disease prevention, aid disease management, and bring good, healthy meals to families and seniors.

 Healthy moms, healthy babies